mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 Yeshua also apparently referred to Enoch as authoritative, even as Scripture:

 {% include verse.html
-text="Jesus answered them, “You are wrong because you know neither the **scriptures** nor the power of God.
-For in the resurrection people neither marry nor are given in marriage but are like angels of God in heaven." verse="Matthew 22:29-30"
+text="But Jesus answered them, “You are mistaken, not knowing the **Scriptures**, nor the power of God.
+For in the resurrection they neither marry nor are given in marriage, but are like God’s angels in heaven." verse="Matthew 22:29-30"
 %}